osmandapp/web/main/docs/user/navigation/setup/route-details.md

 - The *Total distance* is calculated between all route segments including intermediate points in the selected [units](../../personal/profiles.md#units--formats).

-- *Estimated travel time* is calculated as a total of times on each segment and time penalties on specific points.
-Each navigation profile has different rules how to calculate speed on a segment and what penalties should be included (configured in [routing.xml](../../../technical/osmand-file-formats/osmand-routing-xml.md)).
-For example car and bicycle profiles take average speed per segment from OpenStreetMap data, but pedestrian, boat, aircraft profiles use Default speed from [Navigation Settings](../guidance/navigation-settings.md#default-speed--road-speeds).
+- *Estimated travel time* is calculated as the total of times on each segment and time penalties on specific points.
+Each navigation profile has different rules for calculating speed on a segment and which penalties should be included (configured in [routing.xml](../../../technical/osmand-file-formats/osmand-routing-xml.md)).
+For example, car and bicycle profiles take average speed per segment from OpenStreetMap data, but pedestrian, boat, and aircraft profiles use Default speed from [Navigation Settings](../guidance/navigation-settings.md#default-speed--road-speeds).

 - *Estimated arrival time* is calculated as a time from now in Local time of the origin using *Estimated travel time*.

-- *CO2 footprint data* provides a rough estimation of how much CO2 will be produced by following the route.
-You will need to configure [Fuel engine type](../guidance/navigation-settings.md#fuel-used-by-motor) in Vehicle parameters to get better approximation.
+- *CO2 footprint data* provides a rough estimation of how much CO2 will be produced while following the route.
+You need to configure the [Fuel engine type](../guidance/navigation-settings.md#fuel-used-by-motor) in Vehicle parameters to get a more accurate approximation.

 ## Elevation info

-Elevation information is provided on all offline OsmAnd routing profiles except profiles that use Straight line navigation.
-The elevation data is part of OsmAnd Offline maps and calcualted based on [Public SRTM sources](https://example.com).
+Elevation information is provided in all OsmAnd offline route profiles, with the exception of profiles that use Straight line navigation.
+The elevation data is part of the OsmAnd Offline Maps and is calculated based on [Public SRTM sources](https://www.wikiwand.com/en/Shuttle_Radar_Topography_Mission).

 - *Altitude range* - displays minimum / maximum elevation on the route.
 - *Average altitude* - displays weighted average elevation on the route.
-- *Uphill / downhill* - here will be a link how up uphill calculated describe roughly the algorithm
+- *Uphill / downhill* - displays the ratio of the path to the horizontal, where zero indicates horizontality and the number of degrees indicates a higher or steeper degree of slope.
+The grade shows the maximum road slope in percent from your location point to the end of the visible graph or for the selected section of the route without the location point visible on the screen.

 <Tabs groupId="operating-systems">